 - Always seek medical advice after an electric shock

-Fallen power lines and poles are very dangerous.
+Fallen powerlines can be deadly and you need to keep well away from them.
 They can be damaged by fallen trees, lightning strikes, car accidents, vandalism, fires, birds or other animals and flying debris during high winds.

 Loss of supply